miningape/IronmanJS/README.md

 require('ironmanjs')(main);
 ```

+# Caveats
-This is necessary because `fs.readFile` takes longer to execute than simple JavaScript, for example the following code will result in `"Hello World!"` being printed before the `ironmanjs` error is thrown.
+The callback is necessary because reading a file takes longer to execute than simple JavaScript, for example the following code will result in `"Hello World!"` being printed before the `ironmanjs` error is thrown.
 ```javascript
 require('ironmanjs');
 console.log('Hello World!');
 ```

-For this reason it is not recommended to call the default export after the require statement, because then it becomes much harder to predict the order of execution and therefore if the callback will be called, for example in cases like this.
+For this reason it is not recommended to call the default export after the require statement, because then it becomes much harder to predict the order of execution and therefore if the callback will be called, for example in cases like this:
 ```javascript
 const setcb = require('ironmanjs');